k11n/konstellation/website/docs/getting-started/deploy.md

 ## Deploying your first app

-First, create an app template with the CLI.
+First, create an app manifest with the CLI.

 ```text
 % kon app new
 ```

-Enter your docker image and then open the generated yaml file and edit it.
+Enter your docker image and then edit the generated template.
 There are a few things you'll need to change:

 * registry - if you are not using DockerHub, enter url of your docker registry
-* ingress.hosts - one or more domains that you'd like your app to handle
+* ingress.hosts - one or more domains that you'd like the app to handle

-Once complete, then load your config into Kubernetes with
+Once complete, then load the manifest into Kubernetes with

 ```
 % kon app load <yourapp>.yaml
 ```

 That's it!
-With that, Konstellation will create all of the resources necessary to run your app on Kubernetes.
-It creates a native load balancer and outputs its address.
+With that, Konstellation will create all of the resources necessary to run the app on Kubernetes, including a native load balancer.

 The app manifest is persisted in Kubernetes, and can be edited at any time with `kon app edit <app>`

 ### Checking app status

-The status command gives an overview of the state of your app as currently deployed.
+The status command gives an overview of the state of an app as currently deployed.
 It's useful to check up on different releases of the app, and load balancer status.

 ```
 % kon app status <yourapp>